ibonn/dammy/docs/source/contribute.rst

 Contributing
 **************************
 The ways to contribute to the project are
-- If you know Python, you can fork the `GitHub repository <https://github.com/ibonn/dammy>`_ make your changes and perform a pull request.
+- You can fork the `GitHub repository <https://github.com/ibonn/dammy>`_ make your changes and perform a pull request.

 - The same applies to documentation translations or improvements if you have knowledge of ReStructuredText and Sphinx.